What are the 5 symptoms of stress?

 The most frequent symptoms are sweating, dizziness, nausea, palpitations, dry mouth, trembling, and chest pain.

 It also affects self-esteem; you can feel useless and insignificant.
-This anxiety can cause significant weight loss or vice versa; you might gain a lot of weight.
-If depression lasts for a prolonged time, you can start thinking about suicide.
-All these symptoms are interconnected, and to overcome depression, you have to treat all these symptoms at once
+This depression can cause significant weight loss or weight gain.
+If depression lasts for a prolonged time, you may have suicidal thoughts.
+It’s important to seek help from a health professional immediately if this occurs.
+All these symptoms are interconnected, and to overcome depression, you have to treat all these symptoms at once.

 Stress is often also characterized by compulsive behavior.
 Resulting in a toxic approach concerning alcohol, drugs, pills, or tobacco.
 But even concerning food where one can eat excessively or suddenly stop eating.